frenchcokes/vue-node-full-stack-template/README.md

 npm run dev
 ```

 This will setup the development server for both sides which will refresh when you save.
 From here you should be good to go!

+I would also recommend you run the lint and format commands before you commit!

 ## What's Inside